do i have to pay for the house after we get divorced

 Danny: “I’d push for getting it sold.
 This is something that I did when my ex-wife ended up with the house to sell.
 I kept looking to see if she sold it even when it was no longer my business.

 “It was just driving me…’Does she still have the house where the kids are at, oh that’s not right.’
-I looked twice a week, I pushed at getting rid of all the assets and start a new life without this guy, that’s what I would do.”
+I looked twice a week, I pushed at getting rid of all the assets and starting a new life without this guy, that’s what I would do.”

 Related Reading: If I Don’t Have A Will, Would My Ex Get Everything?